rexresearch

 containing a series of baffles, referred to as a molecular

 change-inducing filter or tube.
-The tube in its entirety has been
+The tube in its entirety has

-Water passing through the molecular change-inducing filter
+described above.
+Water passing through the molecular

-undergoes a change in its structural composition that cannot be
+change-inducing filter undergoes a change in its structural

-brought about by conventional methods aimed at purification of
+composition that cannot be brought about by conventional methods

-water.
-There are no limitations to the dimensions of the
+aimed at purification of water.
+There are no limitations to the

-molecularly changed filter used in the process, nor are there any
+dimensions of the molecularly changed filter used in the

-limitations to the flow rate of water, or volume of water, passing
+process, nor are there any limitations to the flow rate of

-through the tube.
+water, or volume of water, passing through the tube.

 [0052] The device itself neither employs electricity nor

 magnetism.
-Materials that have been changed at the molecular level
+Materials that have been changed at the molecular

-example water, provided that there is close proximity of the
+for example water, provided that there is close proximity of the

 interfaces.
 The energy fields produced within the molecularly